moonwell-fi/temporal-governance/README.md

 - **Guardian Revocation**: The guardian's ability to pause the contract can be revoked, and governance can regain control.
 This can also unpause the contract if it was paused.
 - **Permissionless Unpausing**: After a certain period, the contract can be unpause automatically without requiring guardian intervention, providing a safeguard against potential malicious actions by the contract owner.

+### Other Features
+Automation scripts are included to facilitate the use of this contract.
+These scripts can be used to automatically queue and execute proposals, as well as manually queue proposals for future execution.
+These scripts are designed to work with [OpenZeppelin Defender](https://www.openzeppelin.com/defender).
+You should be able to fully automate cross-chain proposal execution between two Ethereum networks with the "free" tier of Defender.

+- **Queue Proposal**: [Code](/queue-vaa/src/queue.js) is included to automatically queue a proposal for later execution by detecting the `LogMessagePublished` event from the Wormhole bridge.
+- **Execute Proposal**: [Code](/queue-vaa/src/execute.js) is included to automatically execute a proposal after a configurable delay (24 hours by default) from when the proposal is queued.
+- **Fake Queue**: [Code](/queue-vaa/src/fake-queue.js) is included to manually schedule a queued proposal for future execution.
+This can be useful for testing purposes, or in the event that a proposal was not automatically queued.

+**Note**: The automation scripts are not required for the contract to function.
+They are provided as a quality of life improvement for your community, so that you don't need to manually queue and execute cross-chain proposals.

 ## Contract Details

 ### Contract Addresses and Immutables